Beacon-Heart/Heart_Beacon/README.md

 Use Case: DIGITAL GOLD — fool’s #gold?
 How will programmable money for the programmable economy be coded?

 Use Case: UTZ Universal Time Zone: A one world #currency needs a stochastically harmonized, synchronized Universal Time Zone UTZ / event bus

+Use Case cooperate and graduate within a federated, distributed system of systems supporting a distributed, equitable, Eco-sustainable, and programmable global Economic framework.

+Use Case Ecologically sustainable Economic Epochs: It's about TIME: Eco incentives coded into the global programmable economic system of systems engineering framework based on NATO best practice into OPSCODEs mapped to symbol sets essential to Artificial Intelligence / man - machine interface - human interaction

+Use Case: tangible, commodity backed currency unit of value, trade where closer = cheaper given less fuel is consumed: GDP Gross Domestic Product based Index Economy

 NON-REPUDIATION: Cryptocurrency units of value events, transactions non-repudiation at any time – space, place in the future will be expected required and will be derived from a physical (photonic) light process.
 Physical is the opposite of abstract in light of SCOTUS Alice 2014 ruling #cryptocurrencies